UT-MPC/pxt-moveSMART/tutorial.md

 ## Step 14

 Press the buttons on your real @boardname@.
 Does it work?
+If you want to reset your timer to 0, press the reset button on the back of the @boardname@.

 Now head back into the tutorial webpage.
 You should still have it open in a tab in your browser.